Dock Ellis: June 12, 1970 no-hitter

-On June 12, 1970, Ellis no-hit the San Diego Padres, 2–0, in the first game of a two-game doubleheader at San Diego Stadium, while reportedly under the influence of LSD.
+On June 12, 1970, Ellis no-hit the San Diego Padres, 2–0, in the first game of a twi-night doubleheader at San Diego Stadium, while reportedly under the influence of LSD.
 After the Pirates had flown to San Diego on Thursday, June 11, Ellis visited a friend in Los Angeles and used LSD "two or three times".
 Thinking it was still Thursday, he took a hit of LSD on Friday at noon, and his friend's girlfriend reminded him at 2:00 p.m. that he was scheduled to pitch that night.
 Ellis flew from Los Angeles to San Diego at 3:00 p.m. and arrived at the stadium at 4:30 p.m.; the game started at 6:05 p.m.

 Ellis said that he threw the no-hitter despite being unable to feel the ball or see the batter or catcher clearly.
 He also said that his catcher Jerry May wore reflective tape on his fingers, which helped Ellis see May's signals.
 Ellis walked eight batters and struck out six, and he was aided by excellent fielding plays by second baseman Bill Mazeroski and centerfielder Matty Alou.